snaplet/docs-old/docs/transformations/02-getting-started.md

 1. A connection URL to the database that you want to transform (This can be your development database).
 2. A `.snaplet/transformations.js` file that contains Transformations Functions.

-Let's create those files.

 ## Setup: Generating transformation files

-You should run `snaplet config setup` at the root of your codebase (in your git repo), so that the configuration and transformations files are versioned, and shareable with the rest of your team.
+Run `snaplet config setup` at the root of your codebase (in your git repo), so that the configuration and transformations files are shared with the rest of your team.

 ```bash
 ✔ Connection string … postgresql://localhost/snaplet_development